 The investment objective of the EAFE Large Cap strategy is to achieve above-average long-term risk-adjusted returns and to provide diversification of risk by investing primarily in equity and equity related securities of larger companies located in developed countries outside of Canada and the United States, primarily in Europe, Australasia and the Far East (EAFE).
-Treasury bills or short-term investments, not exceeding three years to maturity, may also be used from time to time.
+Treasury bills or short-term investments, not exceeding three years to maturity, will also be used.